top of page

 Fastrax Scandium (56cm) Bike on the Way to Completion

-I missed these physical and mental challenges, especially during longer rides and, after some serious considerations, I've decided to rebuild the scandium frame with some modern upgrades.
+After spending some time on the red Italian bike, I found myself missing these physical and mental challenges, especially on longer rides.
+After some thought, I've decided to rebuild the scandium frame with modern upgrades, particularly focusing on the shifting parts.

 Ride carefully, Gerhard